Test Details

 (POOR METABOLIZER)

-Type VI people are very poor metabolizers, which mean they handle most foods poorly.
-They have difficulty in digestion, absorption and metabolism of all types of food.
-Therefore, they need the majority of their foods cooked and require a lot more supplementation than the average person.
-This Type should eat whole and complete foods and eliminate all refined, processed, and synthetic foods.
-There is usually a suppressed immune and endocrine system function.
+Type VI people are very poor metabolizers, meaning they handle most foods poorly.
+They often have difficulty with digestion, absorption, and metabolism of all food types.
+They require most foods cooked and need more supplementation than the average person.
+They should emphasize whole and complete foods while eliminating refined, processed, and synthetic items.

-1. Burns sugar (carbohydrates) inefficiently and uses sugar for energy.
-You should eat carbohydrates that are whole, complete, unrefined and cooked
+• Burns sugar (carbohydrates) inefficiently and uses sugar for energy.
+Carbohydrates should be whole, complete, unrefined, and cooked.

-2. Can eat mostly cooked vegetables and fruits and avoid raw whenever possible.
-Your diet should be rich in, fresh cooked vegetables and fruits (as desserts), that should make up between 50-60% of you meal.
+• Can eat mostly cooked vegetables and fruits; avoid raw whenever possible.
+Meals should include 50–60% fresh, cooked vegetables and fruits (including desserts).

-3. 50-60% of your foods should be derived from the Alkaline Forming Foods Chart and 40-50% from the Acid Forming Foods Chart (See About Your Blood Test manual).
-However, you must eliminate all red animal meats.
-Use beans, fish, and fowl as primary sources of protein.
-Use nuts, seeds, eggs, and cheeses as your secondary sources of protein.
+• 50–60% of foods should come from the Alkaline Forming Foods Chart and 40–50% from the Acid Forming Foods Chart (see About Your Blood Test manual).
+All red animal meats must be eliminated.
+Use beans, fish, and fowl as primary protein sources; nuts, seeds, eggs, and cheeses as secondary proteins.

 Subtype : M Type 1